Faculty with Research Interests

 The study of computer science is the inquiry into the nature of computation and its use in solving problems in an information-based society.
 Computer science is an evolving discipline, but it has a well-defined core of knowledge and a set of characteristic methodologies.
 The methods and skills required of the computer scientist include formalization and abstraction, algorithm design, programming, organization of unstructured knowledge, modeling, language development, and software system architecture and design.
 The graduate program in computer science at Illinois Institute of Technology stresses high achievement in both fundamental knowledge and practical problem solving.
 It offers the student a solid background in the core areas and exposure to cutting-edge computer technologies.

 The department has several state-of-the-art computer facilities.
 These include a large-scale OpenStack system, a large-scale Sun ComputeFarm consisting of 108 processors, a 17-node Dell PowerEdge Linux-based cluster, an IBM Linux cluster consisting of 28 processors, and a Cray XD1 supercomputer containing six 2-way SMP nodes with 12 2.2GHz Opteron-248 processors and 12GB memory.
-In 2013, the department was selected by Nvidia as one of its CUDA Teaching Centers.
-The center provides a GPU-enabled computing cluster named Jarvis, committed to advancing the state of parallel processing to the computer science department.
-The cluster is composed of nineteen nodes, each equipped with 8-core CPU and an Nvidia Tesla/GTX 480/GTX 640.
+The department was selected by Nvidia as one of its CUDA Teaching Centers where Nvidia provided a GPU-enabled computing cluster, committed to advancing the state of parallel processing in the computer science department.
+The department and the university have several other teaching and research clusters that are available to students.

 The department offers accelerated courses for credit in several areas of computer science.
 These courses go beyond traditional core topics and are designed for working professionals who are interested in keeping abreast of rapidly changing technologies.
 Accelerated courses provide an opportunity for degree-seeking students at the university to complete M.S. and M.C.S. degree requirements in a shorter time period.
 If taken by non-degree students, these courses can be applied towards requirements for an M.S. or M.C.S. degree at the university.